Brothers and Sisters (album): Composition

-"Ramblin' Man" pre-dates the album considerably, and was first created during songwriting sessions for Eat a Peach.
+"Ramblin' Man" pre-dates the album, and was first created during songwriting sessions for Eat a Peach.
 An embryonic version, referring to a "ramblin' country man," can be heard on the bootleg The Gatlinburg Tapes, featuring the band jamming on an off-day in April 1971 in Gatlinburg, Tennessee.
 A version more similar to the finished recording was broadcast on ABC's In Concert TV program in December 1972, several months in advance of Brothers and Sisterss release.

-"Jessica" was co-written by Betts and Dudek, although only Betts receives credit.
+"Jessica" was co-written by Betts and Dudek, although only Betts received credit.
 Betts first created the song as an experiment, to test whether or not he could write a song that could be played with just two fingers, in honor of Gypsy jazz guitar virtuoso Django Reinhardt, who played with two left fingers due to severe burns.
 When his baby daughter Jessica entered the room and began bouncing around to the melody, Betts attempted to capture her mood with the song.
 Dudek created the song's bridge when Betts became frustrated with the piece.
 Dudek was disappointed when he was told he would only be recording the acoustic guitar opening, as Betts felt Dudek performing the harmonies to both "Ramblin' Man" and "Jessica" would lead critics to assume he was a member of the band.
 Leavell also contributed heavily to "Jessica", mostly on the arrangement.

 "Jelly Jelly" was the final song recorded for Brothers and Sisters, credited to Gregg Allman.
 The song actually contained lyrics from Bobby Bland's song of the same name, albeit with a very different melody and arrangement.
-Brothers and Sisters concludes with another country-inspired track, "Pony Boy," which showcases Betts' acoustic slide playing.
+Brothers and Sisters concludes with another country-inspired track, "Pony Boy," which showcases Betts' Dobro playing.
 The song was heavily inspired by Robert Johnson in its building rhythm, and Blind Willie McTell influenced its humor.
 The song was based on a true story involving his uncle, who would take his horse out to avoid driving under the influence (DUI) charges, as the horse knew the direction home.
 Williams played upright bass on the track to keep it an all-acoustic affair, and Trucks played percussion by banging a piece of plywood on the floor.